PHOTO CREDIT: ISTOCK

 - copy of change of name certificates e.g. marriage/divorce certificates

 - copy of government-issued identification with your photo on it (such as a photocopy of your passport photo page).

 - A criminal record check with vulnerable sector must be obtained from the police agency in each jurisdiction in which you have resided in the previous two years and from your country of origin.
 Criminal record checks must have been issued within the previous month.

-Two years from the date that you submitted your application to CRNPEI.
+Two years from the date that you submitted your application to CRNMPEI.
 Extensions may be granted by the Registrar in exceptional circumstances.

-A criminal record check with vulnerable sector is a legal requirement for nursing registration in PEI.
-We require that you to obtain a criminal record check with vulnerable sector from the police agency in each place you have lived in the previous two years and from your country of origin (if other than Canada).
-Criminal record checks must have been issued within the previous month.
-You must upload your criminal record check in the College application portal and then send the original copy of the criminal record check(s) to CRNPEI -- this prevents a delay in your application process.
+A criminal record check is a legal requirement for nursing registration in PEI.
+We require that you obtain a criminal record check from the police agency or approved online agency in each place you have lived in the previous two years and from your country of origin (if other than Canada).
+Criminal record checks must have been issued within one month of your application date.
+You must upload your criminal record check in the College application portal and then send the original copy of the criminal record check(s) to CRNMPEI -- this prevents a delay in your application process.
 We can copy and return the original/s to you, but you must make that request when you are sending the documents.